sujit49/Brain-Tumor-ml-model/README.md

 Note: For hardware efficiency, training uses reduced 3D patches and a subset of the dataset.
 This ensures the pipeline works without crashing on systems with limited RAM or GPU memory.

+4️⃣ Provide instructions for users to download datasets

+Instead of including kaggle.json, in your README, tell users how to create their own API key:

+**Dataset Download Instructions**

+1. Create a Kaggle account.
+2. Go to Account → API → Create New API Token.
+3. Place the downloaded `kaggle.json` file in your working directory.
+4. Run the provided preprocessing script to load data.

 🔄 Preprocessing

 Steps included in preprocessing: